 A Spanish pop dynamo whose voice defined an era, she nearly won Eurovision and became a lasting symbol of youthful optimism.

-Born María Isabel Llaudes Santiago in Madrid, Karina emerged in the late 1960s as a fresh-faced pop sensation whose clear, vibrant voice captured the spirit of a Spain cautiously stepping into modernity.
-Her career skyrocketed with hits like 'El baúl de los recuerdos,' blending catchy melodies with a relatable, girl-next-door charm that resonated deeply across Spain and Latin America.
-Her 1971 Eurovision performance with 'En un mundo nuevo' (In a New World) is etched in national memory, a second-place finish that felt like a victory and cemented her place in the cultural fabric.
-While her chart dominance peaked in the mid-70s, Karina never truly left the stage, evolving into a respected figure whose music continues to evoke a specific, sun-drenched nostalgia for a generation that came of age under her songs.
+Karina finished second at the 1971 Eurovision Song Contest with 'En un mundo nuevo,' a performance etched in Spanish national memory.
+Born María Isabel Llaudes Santiago in Madrid, she emerged in the late 1960s as a fresh-faced pop sensation.
+Her hit 'El baúl de los recuerdos' blended catchy melodies with a relatable charm that resonated across Spain and Latin America.
+Her chart dominance peaked in the mid-70s, but she evolved into a respected figure whose music continues to evoke sun-drenched nostalgia for a generation that came of age under her songs.

 1946–1964